Eden Hazard: 2014–2022: Belgium's Golden Generation and assuming the captaincy

-2018 World Cup

-Hazard was appointed captain of Belgium for the 2018 FIFA World Cup in Russia.
+Hazard was appointed captain of Belgium for the 2018 World Cup in Russia.
 In the first game against Panama, he assisted the third goal of the match scored by Lukaku as Belgium won 3–0.
 He then scored twice (which included a penalty) in their second group stage victory against Tunisia.
 His penalty goal in the 6th minute was the team's second quickest goal in the history of the tournament.
-Hazard was also selected the Man-of-the-match after his impressive performance against Tunisia.
-In the final group match, Hazard did not play in Belgium's 1–0 victory over England as he, together with eight other starters in the previous two matches, were rested by Roberto Martinez.
+Hazard was also selected as man of the match after his impressive performance against Tunisia.
+In the final group match, Hazard did not play in Belgium's 1–0 victory over England as he, together with eight other starters in the previous two matches, were rested by Roberto Martínez.
 In Belgium's 3–2 victory over Japan in the last 16, Hazard was instrumental in mounting a comeback from a two-goal deficit as Belgium became the first team in 48 years to come back from 0–2 down to win a World Cup knockout match.
-For his second consecutive game, Hazard was once again voted the Man of the match by FIFA sponsors, Budweiser.
+For his second consecutive game, Hazard was once again voted man of the match.

 Hazard was again in scintillating form in the quarter-finals as he helped lead Belgium to its second World Cup semi-final in their history with a 2–1 victory over five-time champions Brazil.
 In that game, Hazard set a World Cup record for successful dribbles completed in any World Cup game since 1966, with a 100% success rate in ten dribbles.
-In the semi-finals, which was a tight game, Belgium were defeated by eventual champions France 1–0 courtesy of Frenchman Samuel Umtiti's header and France's subsequent deep defense.
-On 14 July, Hazard's third Man of the match performance ensured victory for Belgium with his goal in the 82nd minute in a 2–0 victory against England in their third-place play-off, his nation's best ever World Cup finish.
+In the semi-finals, which was a tight game, Belgium were defeated by eventual champions France 1–0 courtesy of Frenchman Samuel Umtiti's header and France's subsequent deep defence.
+On 14 July, Hazard's third man of the match performance ensured victory for Belgium with his goal in the 82nd minute in a 2–0 victory against England in their third-place play-off, his nation's best ever World Cup finish.

-At the end of the 2018 FIFA World Cup on 15 July the FIFA Technical Study Group (TSG) selected Hazard as the second best player of the tournament, awarding him the Silver Ball.
-In addition to his dribbling he scored three goals and provided two assists in total, as well as being selected the Man of the match on three different occasions – more than any other player.
+At the end of the 2018 World Cup, the FIFA Technical Study Group (TSG) selected Hazard as the second best player of the tournament, awarding him the Silver Ball.
+In addition to his dribbling he scored three goals and provided two assists, as well as being selected as man of the match in three matches – more than any other player.